mosamadar/currency_exchange/README.md

 europe-exchange-rate$ sam build --use-container
 ```

-The SAM CLI installs dependencies defined in `hello_world/requirements.txt`, creates a deployment package, and saves it in the `.aws-sam/build` folder.
+The SAM CLI installs dependencies defined in `req/requirements.txt`, creates a layer for aws resources, and saves it in the `.aws-sam/build` folder.

 Test a single function by invoking it directly with a test event.
 An event is a JSON document that represents the input that the function receives from the event source.
 Test events are included in the `events` folder in this project.